jakub-c-k/Stroop-Task/README.md

 # Stroop Task Experiment

-A configurable Stroop task implementation in MATLAB using Psychtoolbox, designed for cognitive research with TTL pulse support for EEG/sEEG recording.
+A configurable Stroop task implementation in MATLAB using Psychtoolbox, designed for cognitive research with TTL pulse support for MEA/EEG/sEEG recording.

 ## Overview

 This Stroop task presents participants with color words (Red, Green, Blue, etc.) displayed in congruent, incongruent, or neutral colors.
-The experiment measures electrophysiological response across different conflict conditions to study cognitive control and interference.
-Reaction time can also be infered through the audio recording
+The experiment is designed to collect  electrophysiological response across different conflict conditions to study cognitive control and interference.
+Reaction time can also be infered through the audio recording, but is not the focus.

 ## Requirements